 [edited by: dmorison at 11:27 am (utc) on May 22, 2013]

-Are u saying this with context to parameters or whole sitemap.
+No, and the search engines will probably ignore them anyway.Are u saying this with context to parameters or whole sitemap.

-Offcourse g###, its their game only.
+who do you think will win?Offcourse g###, its their game only.

 so less likely to be the case if using a generatorYes

 Can you explain how you setting the lastmod to the last comment date, i also have a forum section in my site.

 if you are able to provide it accurately and dynamically

 Can you tell for sure that the search engine is using the information from your sitemaps and not from its own observation?
 You said "gained trust in my sitemaps".
 I've wondered about that occasionally.
 Is some part of google's computer set aside for comparing site-map statements with observed fact, so after a time it can "decide" whether to trust the sitemap when a new page is listed?